mjordan/islandora_workbench/README.md

  ## The output CSV file

- Occasionally, you may want to create simple nodes that only contain basic fields, and then add content to empty fields later.
-To faciliate this type of workflow, Workbench provides an option to generate a simple CSV file containig records for every newly created node.
+ Occasionally, you may want to create stub nodes that only contain basic fields, and then add values to the remaining fields later.
+To faciliate this type of workflow, Workbench provides an option to generate a simple CSV file containig a record for every newly created node.
 This file can then be used later in `update` tasks to add additional metadata or in `add_media` tasks to add media.

- If your configuration file contains the optional `output_csv` setting, Workbench will write a CSV file at the specified location containing one record per node created during a `create` task.
+ If your `create` configuration file contains the optional `output_csv` setting, Workbench will write a CSV file at the specified location containing one record per node created.
 This CSV file contains the following fields:

  * `id` (or whatever column is specified in your `id_field` setting): the value in your input CSV file's ID field
  * `node_id`: the node ID for the newly created node